idia-astro/school-intro/README.md

 You can edit and interact with the cells using the mouse or keyboard.

 ### Mouse navigation

+You can click on a cell to edit it, or select the output area or area around a cell to enter command mode.

 Common commands are available on the toolbar located at the top of the notebook, including copying and pasting cells, running selected cells and stopping and restarting the kernel.